Call Center Employee (Retail)

 Do more call center reps work for several companies at once, like they have to be trained for any of them, and then their phone displays which company a caller is calling about?

-Asked by rich about 9 years ago
+Asked by rich almost 10 years ago

 I have only seen 1 company that does this but i know more exist.
 They use software that routes the call to the agent and shows them the number the customer called.
 These are usually pretty horrible centers.
 They are revolving doors for people just looking for a paycheck.
 The third party company that operates the center cares about the bottom dollar, not the rep. Those of us with more experience that have come across these companies avoid them like the plague unless its absolutely necessary.
 Ill work fast food again before i go to a company like that.
 The companies that use them usually have very little concern for the customer experience either.